matty135792/ruby-blog-and-api/README.md

 # README

-Simple Blog Website built using rails
+Simple Blog Website built using rails and bootstrap